acrucetta/mente/src/md/raft_protocol.md

 - Raft guarantees that:
   - If two entries in diff logs have the same idx and term, they have the same command
   - If two entries in diff logs have the same idx and term, the logs are identical in previos entries

-### State

-Log Entries:
-- Term in which it was created (#)
-- Command for the state machine

-Leader:
--

-Peers:
--

 Sources:
 - https://thesecretlivesofdata.com/raft/